 - Buyer's Guide

-While creating lubrication routes from scratch can be overwhelming, working from something that has been poorly created or is in disarray and full of uncertainty may be worse.
+While creating lubrication routes from scratch can be overwhelming, it may be worse to work from a route that has been poorly created or is in disarray and full of uncertainty.

-As you assemble the miscellaneous lubrication requirements for your machines, sequence the intervals when they need to be completed, ensure manpower is available to perform the tasks and keep track of everything that must be documented, the complexity quickly emerges.
+As you assemble the miscellaneous lubrication requirements for your machines, sequence when the intervals need to be completed, ensure manpower is available to perform the tasks and keep track of everything that must be documented, the complexity of creating a lubrication route quickly emerges.

 Fortunately, the design of lubrication task routes can be optimized when a few key prerequisites are established.
-For instance, there must be a set of lubrication task plans.
-This means having a clear understanding of exactly what needs to be done and how often.
+For instance, there must be a set of lubrication task plans; this means clearly understanding exactly what needs to be done and how often.
 It should include details for each type of lubrication activity, the machines that require it, the necessary tools, etc.

-There must also be a routinely optimized schedule of activity.
-This provides information on when routes should be scheduled, when on-condition activities should be triggered and which lubrication technician is qualified to perform each task.
+There must also be a routinely optimized schedule of activity that provides information on when routes should be scheduled, when on-condition activities should be triggered and which lubrication technician is qualified to perform each task.

 In addition, there must be a management system.
 For most, this means some sort of computer-based data management system that has the capability to organize routes and machine details, define machine groups, and offer sequencing and optimizing tools.

-Another prerequisite would be for the machine to be equipped to allow best-practice lubrication activities.
+Another prerequisite: machines must be equipped to allow best-practice lubrication activities.
 This may involve installing inspection devices, sample ports, quick connects, etc.

-The individual performing the tasks, such as the lubrication technician, must also be qualified for the tasks through training and certification.
+The individual performing the tasks, such as the lubrication technician, must also be qualified through training and certification.
 Remember, the success of a lubrication program (including the lubrication task routes) often hinges on a champion who is entrusted by management.

-Finally, lubrication task routes must be designed to collect feedback and communicated to the appropriate personnel to ensure corrective action and optimization of the tasks and routes.
+Finally, lubrication task routes must be designed to collect feedback and communicate to personnel, ensuring corrective action and optimization of the tasks and routes.

 What is the biggest problem or area of